hturnbull93/portfolio/README.md

 - Used Gatsby's `onCreateNode` API to create a function that will process the GraphQL nodes as they are built.
 - Check each node's internal type is MarkdownRemark (i.e. one of the project pages).
 - If so, create a slug using the `createFilePath` API passing the node, getNode, and a base path of "pages".
-- `createNodeField` is destructured from actions, and is used to create a field on the node called slug, with the value of the created slug.
+- `createNodeField` is destructured from `actions`, and is used to create a field on the node called slug, with the value of the created slug.

 Now that the slug is generated and added in GraphQL, the Project pages no longer need the link path in their frontmatter.